 Once you have the Policy Wording in front of you, it can be a chore to find the information you need—does the plan really cover natural disasters?
 As the documents can be 70 pages long, or more, we find it useful to search an electronic version of the Policy Wording (as opposed to a hard copy) when looking for specific information.

 With the document open, use Control+F on your keyboard to open the search bar.
 In the search bar, type in key words and phrases to find the relevant section of the Policy Wording.
-Unfortunately, each insurer uses different terminology to describe the same types of events, but we've found that looking for the following words usually leads one to the right information:
+Unfortunately, each insurer uses different terminology to describe the same types of events.
+To quickly navigate a digital policy document in 2026, use the 'Find' function (Ctrl+F) to search for these essential terms:

 • natural disaster